What is vaping?

 Vaping and JUULing are the same thing.
 JUUL (a brand of e-cigarettes that look like USB memory sticks) is a very popular vaping device among teenagers.
 So popular, in fact, that its brand name has become a verb to describe vaping.
 Teens may also use the term “ripping” to describe smoking an e-cigarette or JUUL.
 For more on JUULing and how it relates to teens, see “Teens and JUULing” below.

 Disputing common myths about e-cigarettes

 The makers of e-cigarettes market them for a variety of uses.
 Researchers are still in the early stages of studying e-cigarettes.
 But studies have shown that e-cigarettes still contain harmful chemicals, including nicotine.
-Myths about e-cigarettes claim that the devices are:
+Below are common myths—and the real facts.

-- E-cigs are addictive.
-While there are some cartridges that don’t contain nicotine, most do.
-Any time a smoker inhales nicotine, he or she is inhaling an addicting and harmful chemical.
+Fact: While there are some cartridges that don’t contain nicotine, most do.
+Any time a smoker inhales nicotine, they are inhaling an addicting and harmful chemical.

 What are the dangers of vaping?

 Experts have a number of concerns about the safety of e-cigarettes and vaping.